Guardian-Development/AWS_SA_Notes/Notes/EC2.md

 - You can change the EBS volume size and type on the fly.
 - Snapshots of encrypted volumes are encrypted automatically.
 - Can only share snapshots with others publicly if they are not encrypted.
+## Raid, Volumes and Snapshots
+- RAID: redundant array of independent disks.
+    - RAID 0: striped, no redundancy, good performance.
+    - RAID 1: mirrored, redundancy.
+    - RAID 5: good for reads, bad for writes, not reccommended by AWS on EBS.
+    - RAID 10: striped and mirrored, good for redundancy and performance.
+- To improve I/O you use RAID.
+- To take snapshot of RAID array:
+    - Problem is you need to flush the application cache to disk, which you do by stopping the application from writing to disk.
+    - You can do this by freezing the file system, unmounting the RAID array or shutting down the EC2 instance.
+## Encrypt Root Device Volumes and Snapshots
+1. Stop the instance.
+2. Create snapshot of root volume.
+3. You can then copy the snapshot to an AMI, and there is an option to encrypt the copy.
+4. You can then see the copy as an AMI and use it as the boot device for EC2 instances.
+- Encrypted AMI's (at rest) are always private as the key is held witin your AWS account for decryption.
+- Snapshots of encrypted volumes are encrypted automatically.
+- Volumes restored from encrypted snapshots are encyrpted automatically.
+## AMI Types
+- You can select AMI's based on:
+    - Region.
+    - Operating System.
+    - Architecture (32 bit, 64 bit).
+    - Launch permissions.
+    - Storage for root device.
+        - Instance store (EPHEMERAL STORAGE).
+        - EBS backed volumes.
+- For EBS volumes: the root device for an instance launched from this AMI is an EBS volume created from an EBS snapshot.
+- For instance store: the root device for an instance launched from this AMI is an instance store volume created from a template held within S3.
+- Instance store volumes cannot be stopped.
+If underlying host fails, you will loose all your data.
+- EBS backed instances can be stopped.
+You will not loose data on instance if it is stopped.
+- You can reboot both types of instance.
+- By default, both root volumes are deleted on termination, however EBS volumes you can tell AWS to keep the root device.